Bulk copying SQL Server data from Linux and UNIX

 You do not have to specify a password on the command line.
 If you omit the -P argument from the command line, bcp will prompt you for one when you run the command.

-For information about each bcp argument, see the SQL Server ODBC driver documentation.
+For information about each bcp argument, refer to the SQL Server ODBC driver documentation.

 bcp has two modes of operation: interactive and noninteractive.
 In interactive mode, a series of prompts asks you to describe each column in the source table or view you are exporting data from (or importing data to).
 The following bcp command exports data from the HumanResources.myTeam table in the AdventureWorks sample database to the myTeam.dat file: